How to Enable Remote Desktop Connection in Windows 10/11

-The Remote desktop feature in Microsoft windows 10 allows user to access their Windows 10 PC from a remote Computer using a remote desktop client.
-Once you enable the remote desktop, you can access your windows 10 computer from anywhere from any device.
+The Remote desktop feature in Microsoft Windows 10/11 allows users to access their Windows 10 PC from a remote Computer using a remote desktop client.
+Once you enable the remote desktop, you can access your Windows 10 computer from anywhere from any device.

-- Open Remote Desktop Settings - Click on the Remote desktop link on the left to open remote Settings window.
+- Open Remote Desktop Settings - Click on the Remote desktop link on the left to open the Remote Settings window.

-Now we need to allow remote desktop connections to our Windows 10 PC from the windows firewall. (enabled by default in Windows, so this step is not required anymore).
+We now need to allow remote desktop connections to our Windows 10 PC from the Windows Firewall. (enabled by default in Windows, so this step is not required anymore).

 - Open Windows Firewall (Start button > Windows System > Control Panel) - From the Control Panel Go to Systems and Security > Windows Defender Firewall.

-- From the Firewall, Click on the Allow and app or feature through Windows Defender Firewall link in the left pane.
+- From the Firewall, Click on the Allow an app or feature through Windows Defender Firewall link in the left pane.

-- Click Change settings and then check the box next to Remote Desktop, for both private and public networks.
+- Click Change settings and then check the two boxes next to Remote Desktop (for private and public networks).

 - Click OK to save the new settings.

 You can now connect to your Windows 10 PC from a remote computer using a Remote Desktop Client.